monte-language/monte/docs/source/ordinary-programming.rst

 ``out.print(`currently $state>`)`` is a simple example wherein the back-ticks denote a quasi-literal, and the dollar sign denotes a variable whose value is to be embedded in the string.

-.. todo:: integrate functions and objects with mafia.mt

-.. todo:: discuss the actual game design and security properties.